LuisEstebanC/intToRomanHW/README.md

 Steps:
 Clone the repository
 Open the file
-More information: Check out the official Jest documentation here.
+More information: Check out the official Jest documentation https://jestjs.io/docs/getting-started.